 Funder: Council of American Overseas Research Centers

-Summary: Immersive overseas faculty development seminars focused on sustainable agriculture, forestry, and environmental innovation through international collaboration and hands-on learning.
+Summary: Two-week, fully funded faculty seminar in India focused on sustainable agriculture, forestry, and environmental innovation, fostering research collaboration and curriculum internationalization.

 Key Information: Open only to faculty at 1890 Center of Excellence in Land, Water, and Resource Management member institutions.